noir-lang/noir/docs/docs/noir/standard_library/recursion.md

 // are intended for recursive verification.
 ```

-By incorporating this attribute directly in the circuit's definition, tooling like Nargo and NoirJS can automatically handle the proving of recursive Noir programs without requiring additional flags or configurations.
+By incorporating this attribute directly in the circuit's definition, tooling like Nargo and NoirJS can automatically execute recursive-specific duties for Noir programs (e.g. recursive-friendly proof artifact generation) without additional flags or configurations.

 ## Verifying Recursive Proofs